wagenadl/notedeln/docs/source/whyeln.rst

 - You need to import formatted documents into your notes.
 (NotedELN can archive web pages and pdf files for you, but they cannot be rendered onto the notebook pages.)

-- You need a fully polished graphical user interface.

 - You need a help desk on-call.